Published: February 6, 2026

 Law Enforcement

 The JCF is the country’s police force.
 It has primary responsibility for internal security and has units for community policing, special response, intelligence gathering, and internal affairs.
-When the prime minister and Parliament declare a state of emergency, the JDF has arrest authority and operational partnership alongside the JCF.
+When the Prime Minister and Parliament declare a state of emergency, the JDF has arrest authority and operational partnership alongside the JCF.

 The Passport, Immigration, and Citizenship Agency has responsibility for migration.
 Jamaican police officers have received extensive training from the United States and other international trainers, including the United Kingdom, Russia, China, Canada, and South Korea.